syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * 5

-Sets the timing, when the reminders are to be alerted for the Scheduler appointments.
+Sets the timing, when the reminders are to be alerted for the Schedule appointments.

 #### Example

-To set the alert for Scheduler appointments,
+To set the alert for Schedule appointments,

 {% highlight html %}